Miro0o/Docs-Notes/Information Science & Computer Science/🔑 CS Core/👷🏾‍♂️ Computer (Host) System/Computer Architecture/Computer Microarchitectures (Computer Organization) & von Neumann Model/🚦 Computer Processors & Logic Chips/Multiprocessors and Multicore Processor/Multiprocessors and Multicore Processor.md

-# Multiprocessors and Multicore Processors
+# Multiprocessors and Multicore Processor

 [TOC]